dwave-examples/portfolio-optimization/README.md

 #### Single-Period

-The single-period demo determines the optimal number of shares to purchase from 4 stocks based on the historical price data provided.
+The single-period demo determines the optimal number of shares to purchase based on the historical price data provided.
 To run the demo, type:

 ```python portfolio.py```